Skip to footer content

 SHELL

 Alternatively, install via the NuGet Package Manager in Visual Studio by searching for "IronWord."
-This .NET Word library works without Microsoft Office or Word Interop installed on your system.
-For teams managing multiple document types, consider exploring IronPPT's changelog to see how presentation automation complements Word document processing.
-When planning future upgrades, evaluate your entire document automation stack.
+This .NET Word library works without Microsoft Office or Word Interop installed on your system, making it suitable for server-side and cloud deployments where Office is not available.

 NuGet Package Manager window in Visual Studio showing the IronWord package search results and installation interface

-How to Structure Forms with Tables and Placeholders?
+How Do You Structure Forms with Tables and Placeholders?

 Tables provide the foundation for well-organized form layouts with proper table cell alignment.
 The document object is used to add tables and form fields to the Word document.
-Similar to how you manage slides in presentations, Word documents require careful structure planning.
-The following code example illustrates how to create a basic form structure with labels and input placeholders:
+The following code example illustrates how to create a basic form structure with labels and input placeholders using IronWord's document API:

 using IronWord;